A "Periodicity" Phenomenon of the Attaching Map of the Suspended Two-Cell Complex: Functorial decompositions of looped suspensions--Selick and Wu's -theory

 In studying any structure one usually attempts to decompose the objects into their simpler components.
 In homotopy theory, given a topological space $X$, it is natural to ask whether or not $X$ admits a nontrivial product decomposition $X\simeq X_{1}\times X_{2}$.

-In 1995, under the mentorship of Fred Cohen which was a preeminent figure in unstable homotopy theory, Wu (the fourth author) presented in his PhD thesis \cite{Wubylw} the product decompositions of looped $p$-local suspensions for any prime $p$: let $Y\in\hCW$, $X=\s Y$ and $L_{q}(X)=\mathop{\mathrm{hocolim}}\limits_{\beta_{q}\hc[\frac{1}{q}]}\, X^{ \wedge q}$ where $q$ is a prime different from $p$ and the homotopy colimit will be explained later (cf. Equation (\ref{jsclmt})), and let $\n q_{j}\nn_{j=1}^{\wq}$ be the increasing sequence of all primes different from $p$; then there exists $A\in\hCW$ such that Following from this, a type of surprising decompositions of the loop spaces of the$\m2$ Moore spaces $P^{m}(2)=M(\z/2, m-1)$ is deduced by Wu \cite{Wubylw}: 2-locally, for each $m\geq3$, there exists a space $Y_{m+1}$ such that
+In 1995, written under the supervision of Fred Cohen, Wu (the fourth author) presented in his PhD thesis \cite{Wubylw} the product decompositions of looped $p$-local suspensions for any prime $p$.\: Let $Y$ be a $p$-local path-connected CW complex, $X=\s Y$ and $L_{q} (X)=\mathop{\mathrm{hocolim}}\limits_{\beta_{q}/q}\, X^{ \wedge q}$ where $q$ is a prime different from $p$ and the homotopy colimit will be explained later (see Equation (\ref{jsclmt})); and let $\n q_{j}\nn_{j=1}^{\wq}$ be the increasing sequence of all primes different from $p$.
+Then there exists a space $A$ such that From this, Wu deduced a family of surprising decompositions of the loop spaces of the$\m2$ Moore spaces $P^{n} (2)=M(\z/2, n-1)$ in \cite{Wubylw}: 2-locally, for each $n\geq3$, there exists a space $Y_{n+1}$ such that

 Such decompositions play a vital role in studying the higher unstable phenomena of the$\m2$ Moore spaces including their far unstable homotopy groups.